-Food could have an effect on how you are feeling.
+Food can have an effect on how you are feeling.

 Serotonin is a feel good chemical produced by your brain.
 For this chemical to be produced, you need to provide your brain with the correct fuel.
-Foods rich in carbohydrates including fruit and vegetables, rice, pasta, wholegrain cereals, potatoes, bread and dairy foods like milk all help your brain to produce Serotonin, by eating regular balanced meals containing carbohydrates you are on your way to increase your levels.
+Foods rich in carbohydrates including fruit and vegetables, rice, pasta, wholegrain cereals, potatoes, bread and dairy foods, like milk, all help your brain to produce Serotonin.
+By eating regular, balanced meals containing carbohydrates, you are on your way to increasing your levels.

 Foods rich in B vitamins can reduce the risk of you feeling tired, sad and bad-tempered; these vitamins are water soluble, which means that your body can’t store them for long, so you have to eat them regularly.
-Good sources are meat, egg, milk, and most cereals are fortified with B vitamins another good reason to have breakfast everyday.
+Good sources are meat, egg, milk and cereals.
+As most cereals are fortified with B vitamins, it’s another good reason to have breakfast every day.

 As tough as iron